RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 Below we discuss ICE-CI, SHCI and DMRG as examples of near-Full-CI methods.

 .. note::  These near-Full-CI methods also see use as approximate Full-CI algorithms within a CASSCF framework.
 As they result in less-scaling Full-CI they
     allow large active-space CASSCF calculations (up to 40-100 orbitals even).
     Here, however, we will use them as stand-alone methods to approximate Full-CI with a full orbital space.
+This is only possible for small molecules with small basis sets.

-We will perform calculations in the full orbital space except that the frozen-core approximation will be used, meaning that 1s orbitals of C and O are frozen.
+We will perform calculations in the full orbital space except that the frozen-core approximation will be used, meaning that 1s orbitals of C and O are frozen (a very good approximation).

 *Convergence of the ICE-CI CIPSI method*